aws-robotics/aws-robomaker-sample-application-cloudwatch/README.md

 ## Generate map for your world

 Procedurally generate an occupancy map for any gazebo world.
-This world can then be plugged into your navigation stack to navigate a robot in your world.
+This map can then be plugged into your navigation stack to navigate a robot in your world.

 Note: This is an OPTIONAL functionality and is NOT required for using any functionalities listed above. (requires ROS-Melodic + Gazebo9)